+C. Statement of Agreement

 We require that all researchers sign a Statement of Agreement.
 This statement establishes that your research activities within Los Angeles Unified School District are in compliance with existing legal and ethical codes.
 It further establishes that the research you perform will not differ significantly from the research proposed, and that you are to provide the Committee with an executive summary of your findings.
 If you identify the District in your study, CERR policy dictates a 30-day review period.
 ODA staff may require changes to your document before publication.
 Violation of this statement of agreement will be considered a breach of contract.

 D. Certification to visit classrooms and conduct research with students

 The Committee for External Research Review (CERR) must certify each researcher who visits classrooms and/or conducts research with students.
-If your proposal is approved, you will be required to submit the results of a TB test and your name will be checked against the Megan’s Law online database for sex offender clearance.
+If your on-site research proposal is approved, you will be required to submit the results of a TB test and your name will be checked against the Megan’s Law online database for sex offender clearance.
 In addition, documentation of a Liability Insurance policy of $1,000,000 is required.